-- For U11 Division 3: A 43⁄4 oz hardball shall be used.
+- For U11 Division 3 and U11 girls' hardball: A 43⁄4 oz hardball shall be used.
 A pink ball must be used in all evening hardball matches (ie any match starting at or after 5pm).
-For any hardball match starting earlier than 5pm, a red or pink ball may be used. - For U9 (Open & girls) and girls' U11: An Incrediball is recommended (otherwise a Softee-type ball, such as a Supaball).
+For any hardball match starting earlier than 5pm, a red or pink ball may be used. - For U9 (Open & girls) and U11 softball (Open & girls): An Incrediball is recommended (otherwise a Softee-type ball, such as a Supaball).
 A hard ball is not permitted.